MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 Replace the parameter value for `aiServiceAccountResourceId` with the full arm resource id of the AI Services account you want to use.

-1. To get the AI Services account resource id, run the following commands in the Azure CLI:
+1. To get the AI Services account resource id, sign in to the Azure CLI and select the subscription with your AI Services account:

-    - ```az login```
+    ```az login```
-    - Replace `<your-resource-group>` with the resource group containing your resource and `your-ai-service-resource-name` with the name of your AI Service resource, and run:
+2. Replace `<your-resource-group>` with the resource group containing your resource and `your-ai-service-resource-name` with the name of your AI Service resource, and run:

     ```az cognitiveservices account show --resource-group <your-resource-group> --name <your-ai-service-resource-name> --query "id" --output tsv```

     The value returned is the `aiServiceAccountResourceId` you need to use in the template.

 2. In the basic agent template file, set the parameter:
     - aiServiceAccountResourceId:/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.CognitiveServices/accounts/{serviceName}"

-#### Standard agent setup: use an existing AI Services, Storage, and/or Azure AI Search resources
+#### Standard agent setup: use an existing AI Services, storage, and/or Azure AI Search resource

 Use an existing AI Search, storage accont, and/or Azure AI Search resource by providing the full arm resource id in the standard agent template file.

 Use an existing AI Services resource:
+1. See steps in basic agent setup to get the AI Services account resource id.
+2. In the standard agent template file, set the parameter:
     - aiServiceAccountResourceId:/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.CognitiveServices/accounts/{serviceName}

 Use an existing storage account:
-- To get your storage account resource id, sign in to the Azure CLI:
+1. To get your storage account resource id, sign in to the Azure CLI and select the subscription with your storage account:

     ```az login```
-- Then run the command:
+2. Then run the command:

     ```az search service show --resource-group  <your-resource-group> --name <your-storage-account>  --query "id" --output tsv```

      The output is the `aiStorageAccountResourceID` you need to use in the template.
-- In the standard agent template file, set the parameter:
+3. In the standard agent template file, set the parameter:
     - aiStorageAccountResourceId:/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccounts/{storageAccountName}

 Use an existing Azure AI Search resource:
-- To get your Azure AI Search resource id, sign into Azure CLI and select the subscription with your search resource:
+1. To get your Azure AI Search resource id, sign into Azure CLI and select the subscription with your search resource:

     ```az login```
+2. Then run the command:

-    - ```az search service show --resource-group  <your-resource-group> --name <your-search-service>  --query "id" --output tsv```
+    ```az search service show --resource-group  <your-resource-group> --name <your-search-service>  --query "id" --output tsv```
-- In the standard agent template file, set the parameter:
+3. In the standard agent template file, set the parameter:
     - aiSearchServiceResourceId:/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Search/searchServices/{searchServiceName}

 ## Basic agent setup resource architecture